 In 1917, Harlem Renaissance journalist, teacher, playwright, and poet Angelina Weld Grimké’s play “Rachel” is performed at the Neighborhood Playhouse.
 Originally funded by the NAACP and known as one of the first plays by a Black playwright with an all-Black cast performed for an integrated audience, “Rachel” primarily aims to educate white audiences about the truth of racial violence in America.

-The NAACP, which had formed 8 years earlier, is connected to Henry Street Settlement's work throughout that decade.
-In 1909, one of the earliest meetings of the NAACP's founding members takes place in the dining room at the Settlement headquarters.
+The NAACP, which had formed eight years earlier, is connected to Henry Street Settlement's work throughout that decade.
+In 1909, a reception preceding one of the earliest meetings of the NAACP's founding members takes place in the dining room at the Settlement headquarters.
 Attendees include W.E.B.
 Du Bois, Ida B. Wells, and Jane Addams.

 By 1920, the Playhouse becomes renowned for its avant-garde productions, often incorporating dance, music, and poetry, and for its popular revue, The Grand Street Follies.
 This vibrant, daring satirical production opens in 1922 and returns annually through the end of the decade.